MatteoZambra/rbm_pytorch/README.md

 What can be improved may be

 * A deeper network.
 It would be a different model, namely *Deep Belief Network*.
 Note that it does not suffice to make a RBM deeper for the sake of building a *Deep Boltzmann Machine*.
 While being structurally similar, DBNs and DBMs differ since the former are directed Probabilistic Graphical Models
-* binarize all the samples in all the batches before training, instead of binarizing a data batch once it is fetched from the dedicated data structure in the training loop
+* Binarize all the samples in all the batches before training, instead of binarizing a data batch once it is fetched from the dedicated data structure in the training loop
 * Reconstruction error (MSE), used to monitor learning, does not provide a sensible measure of how well the device is learning, since it does not descend naturally from the objective function (Contrastive Divegence) that is minimized.
 The *free energy* of training samples and held-out samples could rather be a neater measure.
 See [Zorzi et al. (2013)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3747356/)
 * Enforce sparsity